hynek/argon2-cffi/.github/CONTRIBUTING.md

 - If you add or change public APIs, tag the docstring using `..  versionadded:: 16.0.0 WHAT` or `..  versionchanged:: 16.2.0 WHAT`.

 - We use [Ruff](https://ruff.rs/) to sort our imports and format our code with a line length of 79 characters.
-  As long as you run our full [*tox*] suite before committing, or install our [*pre-commit*] hooks (ideally you'll do both – see [*Local Development Environment*](#local-development-environment) above), you won't have to spend any time on formatting your code at all.
+  As long as you run `uv run tox run -f lint` before committing (see [*Local Development Environment*](#local-development-environment) above) you won't have to spend any time on formatting your code at all.
-  If you don't, [CI] will catch it for you – but that seems like a waste of your time!
+  If you don't, [CI] will catch it for you, but that seems like a waste of your time!

 ## Tests